S0ulx3/TheGestor/README.md

   chmod +x Thegestor.sh
   or
-  chmod +x TermuxTheGestor.sh
+  chmod +x TheGestorWC.sh
 ----------------------------------------------------------------------------------------------------

 ----------------------------------------------
 - We execute the File that we want to use •

-  ./Thegestor.sh or ./TermuxTheGestor.sh
+  ./Thegestor.sh or ./TheGestorWC.sh

-  bash Thegestor.sh or bash TermuxTheGestor.sh
+  bash Thegestor.sh or bash TheGestorWC.sh
 ----------------------------------------------

 # Functions